Augmented Reality – An Illustrated Beginner’s Guide to AR

-In fairness to Google they took it on the chin (no doubt helped by their bottomless money pit) and utilised AR in subsequent product releases including Google Maps, Measuring Tools, Translate and Lens.
+In fairness to Google they took it on the chin (no doubt helped by their bottomless money pit) and utilised AR in subsequent product.
+Learning from their mistakes led to releases including Google Maps, Measuring Tools, Translate and Lens.

 Before, during and after the Google debacle, AR and VR Headsets continued to be really popular for both consumers and commercial enterprises.
 Massive brands such as Oculus, HTC and Microsoft have continued to make significant investment.
 This has fuelled growth in areas such as medical and military training.

 The Augmented Reality App Explosion